tintin10q/KNMI.nl-Dataloader/README.md

 I improved the dataset by creating a pipeline that listens to the incoming messages from the knmi api and stores them into a [Duckdb](https://duckdb.org/) database.
 Then I created an api to download this data in the form of parquet files.
 I also created a torch dataset class and dataframe loader to interact with the api for you.
+Read the full reports in the pdfs [here](/reports).

 Install the dependencies with: